ctlab/GADMA/docs/source/user_manual/confidence_intervals.rst

                             Parameters are presented in -d/--dem_model
                             option description upper.

-After the run, there will be pandas table in output directory with two different extensions - ``result_table.pkl`` and ``result_table.csv``.
+After the run, there will be a pandas table ``result_table.pkl`` in the output directory  and its CSV version ``result_table.csv``.
 It contains parameters for each bootstrap.
 At this point of time it is possible to change its units and add new parameters with additional manipulations in Python and then run ``gadma-get_confidence_intervals`` to get CI.

 Get Confidence Intervals from table
 ------------------------------------

-After the ``gadma-run_ls_on_boot_data`` the result table will be in output directory.
+After the ``gadma-run_ls_on_boot_data`` the result table will be in the output directory.
 One can change its columns due to what parameters should be used for CI.
-For example, it is possible to translate units from genetic and add such parameter as size of ancestral population (N\_A).
-To do it user should write script.
+For example, it is possible to translate units from genetic and add one more parameter: the size of the ancestral population (N\_A).
+To do it the user should write a script.

 To calculate confidence intervals: